mh-uos/TeeSea-Tools/README.md

 Ensures your internal event descriptions always look premium and professional.
 * **Functionality:** Turns raw text into highly styled, branded HTML "pills" and formatted blocks.

-### 4. Events & Vacancies RSS Widgets
+### 4. Events List Widget Maker (`event-feed-builder.html`)
-Plug-and-play widgets that translate standard RSS feeds into modern web components for easy iframe embedding.
+Turn your Events RSS feed into a sleek, responsive card widget.
+* **Layouts:** Choose between a horizontal carousel, a grid, or a vertical list layout.
+* **Integration:** Perfect for embedding into VLEs like Canvas or Blackboard via an iframe.

+### 5. Vacancies List Widget Maker (`vancancies-feed-builder.html`)
+Turn your Vacancies RSS feed into a modern, responsive job board widget.
+* **Features:** Dynamic deadline tracking, employer initial icons, and customizable color schemes.
+* **Flexibility:** Generates an indestructible HTML file ready to be hosted and embedded anywhere.

 ---

 ## 📖 How to Use

 1. Visit the **[Live Hub](https://mh-ous.github.io/Target-Connect-Tools/)**.
-2. For Maker tools: Configure your settings, paste your RSS link (if required), and click **Copy Code**.
+2. For Maker tools: Configure your settings, paste your RSS link (if required), and click **Copy Widget HTML Code**.
-3. For builders outputting a file (like the Calendar): Save the code as `index.html` and host it on a secure server (HTTPS).
+3. Save the generated code as an `.html` file (e.g., `index.html` or `widget.html`).
+4. Host the file securely on a web server (HTTPS) or GitHub Pages.
-4. Contact your IT team for assistance with hosting if required.
+5. Embed the hosted URL anywhere using an `iframe`.
+Contact your IT team for assistance with hosting if required.

 ---